An Introduction to Tau Station

 You can survive without explicit use of rations.
 But, each time you consume a ration, it immediately fills up all of your stats and your Focus.

-If you consume a ration of a tier one lower than your character’s, the immediate regeneration is incomplete.
+If you consume a ration of a tier one lower than your character’s, the immediate regeneration is incomplete (around 60% to 67%).
 A ration two tiers below your current tier gives hardly any immediate regeneration.
 Rations which are three or more tiers below your current tier are absolutely useless for regeneration.
 You can either sell them on the public market or gift them to other players.

 Sources of Rations

-- You are automatically assigned one ration per day, which you can fetch at any station’s Government Center.
+- You are automatically assigned one ration per day, which you can fetch at any station’s Government Center, except Caen Stronghold.

-- You can spend bonds as bribes for more rations at each station’s Government Center, though the price doubles each time you do it in one day, and drops back to the original price (20 bonds) 100 segments (one day) after your first bribe.
+- You can spend bonds as bribes for more rations at each station’s Government Center, though the price doubles each time you do it in one day, and drops back to the original price (20 bonds) 92 segments (almost one day) after your first bribe.

-- You can buy rations from NPC vendors on Caen Stronghold (Barnard’s Star), for 3160.80 credits per tier.
+- You can buy rations from NPC vendors on Caen Stronghold (Barnard’s Star), for variable prices starting from around 1095 credits per tier.

 - Sometimes they are awarded as the random reward for doing discreet work, depending on the station (for example Orwell Stronghold awards tier 3 rations, and YZ Ceti Jump Gate tier 4 rations).

-- Rations are also often the reward of successful combat following random encounters in the Ruins on certain stations (Nouveau Limoges (Sol), Yards of Gadani and Bordeaux (Alpha Centauri) drop tier 2 rations, Caen Stronghold and Hopkins Legacy (Barnard’s Star) drop tier 3 rations)
+- Rations are also often the reward of successful combat following random encounters in the Ruins.

 What To Do